cgshep/paillier-lib/README.md

 # paillierlib

-This package provides a simple implementation of the Paillier cryptosystem using gmpy2.
+This package provides a simple implementation of the Paillier cryptosystem.

 # Usage